btakita/jasmine-flow/README.md

       ;
     });

 In this case, the /login page is loaded only once and the invalid as well as the valid login cases are tested.
 The number of test cases is reduced from 5 to 1 and the repeating execution of loading the /login page is avoided.
 Since less tests are run and less unnecessary context setup is executed, the test suite can have dramatic performance gains.
-On my current project, I have seen a 10x gain of performance, without having to resort to parallelization.
+On one of my projects, I have seen nearly a 10x gain of performance (~ 400 seconds to 40 seconds), without having to resort to parallelization.